ncbi/icn3d/README.md

 ## [Gallery with live examples](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d.html#gallery)

-## iCn3D
+## About iCn3D

-"I see in 3D" (iCn3D) Structure Viewer is a WebGL-based 3D viewer using Three.js and jQuery. iCn3D synchronized the display of 3D structure, 2D interaction, and 1D sequences and annotatins.
-Users' custom display can be saved in a short URL or a PNG image.
+"I see in 3D" (iCn3D) Structure Viewer is a WebGL-based 3D viewer using Three.js and jQuery. iCn3D synchronized the display of 3D structure, 2D interaction, and 1D sequences and annotations.
+Users' custom display can be saved in a short URL or a PNG image. <b>Complete package</b> of iCn3D including Three.js and jQuery can be downloaded from [https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.10.0.zip](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.10.0.zip).
+The "Download ZIP" link in this page does not include third-party libraries.
 * <b>view a 3D structure in iCn3D</b>
     Open the link https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html, input a PDB ID, and click "Load".
 You can also click "File" menu to "Open File" or input other IDs.